There is a ton of advice out there on soil for raised beds, but not all of it is good advice.

 If you measure the outside dimensions of your bed rather than the inside dimensions, you'll give yourself a bit extra to compensate for the fact that the soil will settle somewhat.

 And if you don't have your own homemade compost yet it might be a good idea to buy about 10% more soil than you need so that you have a bit extra to add in later when as it gets digested down by soil microbes.
 Many beginning gardeners don't realize that whether in raised beds or in the ground, adding more organic matter year after year is necessary.
-The earthworms, fungi and microbes are continuously digesting the organic matter down and feeding its nutrients to your plants.
+The earthworms, fungi and microbes are continuously digesting the organic matter down, creating humus and feeding the liberated nutrients to your plants.

 Recipe for Homemade Organic Soil for Raised Beds